spiral/framework/README.md

     </grid:cell>
 </spiral:grid>
 ```
-> You can write your own virtual tags (similar to web components), layouts and wrappers with almost any functionality or connect external libraries like [Vault](https://github.com/spiral-modules/vault):
+> You can write your own virtual tags (similar to web components or [Polymer](https://www.polymer-project.org/1.0/) with server side compilation), layouts and wrappers with almost any functionality or connect external libraries like [Vault](https://github.com/spiral-modules/vault):

 ![Grid](https://raw.githubusercontent.com/spiral/guide/master/resources/grid.png)